Switching is an easy way to open a new current account and close your old account with your previous bank or building society.

 Yes, as long as both parties agree to the switch and you are switching to another joint account.
 It is not possible to use the service to switch a joint account to a sole account.

 Yes, all banks and building societies that display the Current Account Switch Guarantee Trustmark will follow the same switching process and must offer the same guarantees.
-The vast majority of UK banks and building societies are on board.
-This means that over 99% of UK current accounts are covered by the Current Account Switch Service..
+There are over 40 participating banks and building societies in the UK and you can see them here: www.currentaccountswitch.co.uk/banksandbuildingsocieties.

-If your old or new bank/building society is not signed up with the Current Account Switch Guarantee, then you won’t be able to use the Current Account Switch Service.
-You should talk to your new bank/building society to find out how to switch your account.
+If your old or new bank is not signed up, then you won't be able to use the Current Account Switch Service.
+You should talk to your new bank to find out how to switch your account.

 As a participant of the Current Account Switch Service, your new bank or building society guarantees your switching process.
 Bacs, the people behind Direct Debits and Direct Credits in the UK, manage and oversee the service.